Course

 Course description

 This course offers an overview of the knowledge and skills essential for social work practice in diverse metropolitan areas such as the Lower Mainland of British Columbia.
-Students will explore various issues and services related to working in a metropolitan area, including issues of housing, integration, employment, transportation, recreation, food security and health.
-Students will analyze the unique needs of service users in neighborhoods such as Vancouver's Downtown East Side and urban centers like Vancouver and Surrey.
-The course focuses on the effects of poverty, the experiences of marginalized populations and the social determinants of health.
+Students will explore various issues and services related to working in a metropolitan area, including issues of housing, integration, employment, transportation, recreation, food security, and health.
+Students will analyze the unique needs of service users in neighbourhoods such as Vancouver's Downtown East Side and urban centers like Vancouver and Surrey.
+The course focuses on the effects of poverty, the experiences of marginalized populations, and the social determinants of health.

 Course content